-Credential stuffing is when the username and password from one data breach are tried against the login of many other sites with the hope being the user uses the same credentials on multiple sites.
+Credential stuffing is when the username and password from one data breach are tried against many other sites’ login, hoping that the user uses the same credentials on multiple sites.
 The best way to avoid having one data breach affect all your other accounts is to use a different password for every website.
-Doing that makes it hard to remember them all because they should be unique and not the same password with little variations such as putting the website name at the end of your password.
+Doing that makes it hard to remember them because they should be unique passwords with little variations, such as putting the website name at the end of your password.
 Almost every website requires you to create an account to view anything.
-Solving this problem is easy; you just need to use a password manager because then you only need to remember one good password.
+Solving this problem is easy; use a password manager because you only need to remember one strong password.

 Checking your accounts for data breaches

-A new data breach: a misconfigured database server or malware data dump, seems to be showing up almost weekly.
-It is a good idea to check if any of your accounts have been leaked.
-The best website to check this is have I been pwned?.
-You enter the email you want to check, and the site will tell you if it’s been in any known data breaches and what was leaked in that specific data breach.
+A new data breach: a misconfigured database server or malware data dump seems to be showing up almost weekly.
+It is a good idea to check if any of your accounts were compromised.
+The best website to check this is: have I been pwned?.
+You enter the email you want to check, and the site will tell you if it’s been in any known data breaches and what information was leaked in that specific data breach.
 Usually, it’s any personal information you entered on the site and the hashed password.
 If it says plain text passwords, then your actual password has been leaked.

 Picking a good password

 Lastpass is the best free enterprise-level password manager.
-It integrates smoothly with all major web browsers and users rarely have any issues.
-It has everything you would need, it syncs between devices, helps you fill in forms.
-If you're looking for a simple and effective password manager, we suggest Lastpass.
+It integrates smoothly with all major web browsers, and users rarely have any issues.
+It has everything you would need, syncs between devices, and helps you fill in forms.
+If you’re looking for a simple and effective password manager, I suggest Lastpass.

-KeyPassXC is a desktop password manager, it does not sync but it does allow the user to specify a different hashing algorithm such as argon2 (which won the password hashing competition in 2015).
-You can set it up to have the database stored in dropbox or on a usb so you can access it anywhere but it’s not as convenient as the other options.
+KeyPassXC is a desktop password manager.
+It does not sync but allows the user to specify a different hashing algorithm, such as argon2 (which won the password hashing competition in 2015).
+You can set it up to have the database stored in dropbox or on a USB so you can access it anywhere, but it’s not as convenient as the other options.
 One of our developers uses it as a secure, local backup up all their passwords and sensitive notes such as payment information and recovery keys.

 In terms of security, all the above password managers use the standard, tested encryption options.
-A feature that all of them should implement is the ability to specify the algorithm used for encryption except KeypassXC because it already does.
-This is a minor issue though because if you have a good master password for your password manager then someone breaking into it is practically impossible.
+In addition to the standard encryption options, KeypassXC also implemented a feature that specifies the algorithm used for their encryption.
+Although the other passwords managers do not offer this feature, it is a minor issue because you should have a strong master password for your password manager.
+A strong master password ensures that break-ins are virtually impossible.